AndrewSB/Weigh-In-iOS/README.md

-Weigh-In---iOS
+Weigh In - iOS App
 ==============

-iOS app for freshman honor project - Gamified Mechanical Turk with a drastically lower barrier of entry
+iOS app for Weigh In - Gamified Mechanical Turk with a drastically lower barrier of entry.